Property investment was a model to be rich and wealthy since ancient time. As it is said in the famous Jewish quote

 I’ve got this question a lot from my clients.
 Years of looking at the financial markets give me the confidence to say that there are always opportunities if you look globally.

-Many Singaporeans like to invest property in Thailand, Philippines or even Vietnam and Myanmar because it is cheap.
-After attending MAPIC course, I realize that when it comes to property investment, we need to put our focus on countries with reputable regulators but in distress.
+Many Singaporeans like to invest property in Thailand, the Philippines or even Vietnam and Myanmar because it is cheap.
+After attending the MAPIC course, I realize that when it comes to property investment, we need to put our focus on countries with reputable regulators but in distress.

 In my latest article about 2019’s financial market, I told you that there will be a credit crunch in the property market.
 It is not only happening in Singapore, but in Europe and probably in the US as well.
 When you equip yourself with the necessary knowledge about property investment, you will know what to look for.